“Literature and Art would be incomprehensible without knowledge of religions and their musings on the human condition.”

 Head of Department: Mr Matthew Hall

-From Remove to Upper Fourth, we provide a foundation for later study, and examine five of the main religions, Judaism, Hinduism, Christianity, Islam and Buddhism.
+From Remove (Year 7) to Upper Fourth (Year 9), we provide a foundation for later study, and examine five of the main religions, Judaism, Hinduism, Christianity, Islam and Buddhism.
 In Remove, we take a broad approach to these religions, examining their key beliefs through the stories of those religions.
 In the Lower Fourth and Upper Fourth, the girls are given a thorough and profound education in these five religions.
 There are trips each year to a Synagogue, a Mandir and a Church.

-In the Lower Fifth and Upper Fifth, the girls have a choice, to take either the General Religious Studies course, or the GCSE in Religious Studies.
+In the Lower Fifth (Year 10) and Upper Fifth (Year 11), the girls have a choice, to take either the General Religious Studies course, or the GCSE in Religious Studies.
 Both pathways place an emphasis on philosophical and ethical themes, with the GCSE examining these through Christianity and Buddhism.
 Examples of key themes here are topics such as God’s existence, Life after Death, Genetic Engineering, Euthanasia and Revelation, amongst many others.
 The girls find the courses stimulating, and fertile ground for further intellectual inquiry.

 For A Level, we offer the OCR Religious Studies syllabus which is intended to allow candidates to think rigorously about the fundamental questions of truth and human understanding.
 The syllabus offers an exciting and wide-ranging study of topics, from Ancient Greek Philosophy to Life after Death.
 Philosophy, Ethics and Theology also bring in many interesting contemporary debates.